 On the Pizza 73 acquisition closing date, the Class D Exchangeable Multiplier was set at zero.
-Effective January 1, 2013, the Class D Exchange Multiplier was 15.48071 (meaning that one Class D Unit could be exchanged for 15.48071 Shares of the Company).
-As a result, during 2013, the Partnership's available cash was allocated to the holder of that Class D Unit as if it held 15.48071 Shares.
+Effective January 1, 2014, the Class D Exchange Multiplier was 15.48071 (meaning that one Class D Unit could be exchanged for 15.48071 Shares of the Company).
+As a result, during 2014, the Partnership's available cash was allocated to the holder of that Class D Unit as if it held 15.48071 Shares.

 If at the end of the year, after distributions have been paid on this basis, the actual Pizza 73 System Sales higher or lower than the estimate used to calculate the Class D Exchange Multiplier (and thereby to determine distribution entitlement of the Class D Units), the Class D Distribution Adjustment described under "Description of the Partnership - Partnership Securities - Distributions" will be payable by the holders of the Class D Units to the Partnership (if actual Pizza 73 System Sales were less than estimated Pizza 73 System Sales for the year) or by the Partnership holders of the Class D Units (if actual Pizza 73 System Sales exceeded estimated Pizza 73 System Sales).
-In respect of the year ended December 31, 2013, sales of the one net restaurant added to the Royalty Pool were lower than estimated, resulting in no adjustment to PPL's Share equivalent holdings of Class D Units of 1,548,071 effective January 1, 2013.
+In respect of the year ended December 31, 2014, sales of the four restaurants added to the Royalty Pool were higher than estimated, resulting in no adjustment to PPL's Share equivalent holdings of Class D Units of 1,548,071 effective January 1, 2014, but, instead, the final cash payment in-lieu of increasing the multiplier was determined and made in the amount of \$321,792.